-I learn something that startled me.
-When I went on a Warbler Walk a couple of weekends ago, I learned that the American Redstart and the Red-eyed Vireo were once the most common birds in Philadelphia and the rest of Pennsylvania.
+While on a warbler walk years ago, I learned that the American Redstart (Setophaga ruticilla) and the Red-eyed Vireo (Vireo olivaceus) were once the most common birds in Philadelphia and the rest of Pennsylvania.

-Why the decline?
-The main causes are the usual line-up of suspects with habitat loss leading the pack.
-The preferred habitat of American Redstarts and all wood warblers is wooded habitats often near water.
-The American Redstarts I saw a couple weeks ago were in a forest with several ponds, and streams nearby.
+The American Redstarts I’ve seen were in forests with several ponds and streams nearby.
 When forests and woodlands are cut down, American Redstarts lose their homes.
 And the fragmentation of wooded areas leads to an increase in predators which like to hunt along habitat edges.
 Cowbirds seem to target warblers as foster parents for their large, hungry offspring.

 I when I see the American Redstart I am so hypnotized but the bright and pretty colors of the male, that I forgot to snap a few photos.
 Not that I could anyway.
 Like all warblers, these little insect eaters are fast.
 Warblers always seem to be “hepped-up” on caffeine.
 Never staying in one place, and hopping from tree, to trunk to leaf pile, and on and on.

-When we were out and about in the woods last weekend, I think we all suffered from “warbler neck”.
+When I go birding, many of us in the group suffer from “warbler neck”.
 This condition results in a tired head and chest area, as your neck and head are jerked around repeatedly.
 On warbler treks, people loudly whisper, “Where is the bird?”
 I can’t see it?”
-“I hear it, but oh, wait, maybe there are two” Every warbler walk I have gone on goes like this.
+“I hear it, but oh, wait, maybe there are two.”
+Every warbler walk I have gone on goes like this.

 The male is sports the flamboyant black-and-orange plumage on tail patches and wings.The females have a gray-green head and olive-brown upper body.
 The underparts are a clear white.
 Touches of yellow are on her shoulder, wing and tail patches.